-The stock market remains the most attractive place for most investors over the long term, beating out bonds and other low-risk investments.
+The stock market remains the most attractive place for investors over the long term – beating out bonds and other low-risk investments.
 However, to earn those higher returns, investors face more volatility.
-Last week's string of losses is a case in point, lest anyone has forgotten the market plunge of 2007 and 2008.

-Many older investors simply didn't have enough time before retirement to risk a big loss.
-Even investors who are confident they can earn superior returns from stocks may reach a point where they want to lock in some of their gains in case the markets turn fickle.
+Many older investors simply don't have enough time before retirement to risk a big loss.
+That was illustrated painfully during the 2007-2008 market decline.
+Even investors who are confident they can earn superior returns from stocks may reach a point where they want to lock in some of their gains in case markets turn fickle.

 Fidelity Investments recently laid out a compelling illustration of how uneven market performance would affect two investors.
-Fidelity presented a 21-year cycle of annual market gains and losses.
-At the end of 21 years, the market had achieved identical percentage gains and losses each year.
+Fidelity presented a 25-year cycle of annual market gains and losses.
+At the end of 25 years, the market had achieved identical percent gains and losses each year.
 But in the case of one investor, annual losses were bunched in the early years, while market increases occurred later on.
 For the second investor, the pattern was reversed.

-Still, annuities are very much an acquired taste.
+Still, annuities are an acquired taste.
 Many investment advisers do not like their high fees or the prospect of tying up client funds in a relatively illiquid investment.

-The bulk of annuity sales are of variable annuities (VAs), which allow investors to place assets in mutual funds and therefore participate in stock market gains.
-VA assets hit a record $1.6 trillion at the end of March, the Institute said.
+The bulk of annuity sales are of variable annuities, which allow investors to place assets in mutual funds and therefore participate in stock market gains.
+Variable annuity assets hit $1.7 trillion at the end of March 2013.

-In exchange for this money, you are guaranteed annual income payments of $5,000 a year.
-Fidelity puts your $100,000 into a balanced mutual fund that has 60 percent of its assets in stocks and 40 percent in bonds.
-This fund also charges annual management fees of about 80 basis points, or 0.8 percent.
-But as Cimini notes, you'd be paying fund management fees even if you decided to forego the annuity and keep your $100,000 in the market.
+In exchange for this money, you are guaranteed annual income payments of $5,000 a year beginning at age 65.
+The MetLife product puts your $100,000 into a Fidelity balanced mutual fund that has 50 percent of its assets in stocks, 40 percent in bonds and 10 percent in cash.
+The fund charges annual management fees of 0.8 percent.
+You'd also pay annual management fees – although they might be smaller – if you decided to forgo the annuity and keep your funds invested in the market.

 If the market does poorly and your account value slips below $100,000, you'll still be promised $5,000 in annual payments (5 percent of the funds you first placed into the annuity).